sriramsa/iT/docs/instructions.md

 ```

 4. Connect to your AP from your laptop.
 You should see your AP listed.
 If successfully connected, you should get a valid IP to your machine.

-5. If
+If doesn't connect,

-Setup WiFi access point:
-update package list
+see if you have to setup a DHCP server

 Appendix: